-Students who complete their individualized education program (IEP) and workforce readiness Students who earn a level I or level II certificate Students who complete and OnRamps course and qualify for university or college credit Current consideration is that annual graduates can meet the standard through achievement of at least one of the indicators listed.
+- education program (IEP) and workforce readiness - Students who earn a level I or level II certificate - Students who complete and OnRamps course and qualify for university or college credit

+Current consideration is that annual graduates can meet the standard through achievement of at least one of the indicators listed.
 The indicator will include outcomes for all students as well as each student group.

-The denominator for the college, career, and military readiness indicator consists of yearly annual graduates and all non-annual graduate 12 th graders in the same year.
-A non- annual graduate 12 th grader is defined as an enrolled 12 th grader who did not graduate.
+The denominator for the college, career, and military readiness indicator consists of yearly annual graduates and all non-annual graduate 12th graders in the same year.
+A non-annual graduate 12th grader is defined as an enrolled 12th grader who did not graduate.

 See appendix E for additional details on the methodology for this domain.

+v.
 Annual Meaningful Differentiation (ESEA section 1111(c)(4)(C))